Vaei/PredictedMovement/README.md

 GAS can modify the Stamina (by calling `SetStamina()`, nothing special required) and it shouldn't desync, however if you have any delay between the ability activating and the stamina being consumed it will likely desync; the solution is to call `GetCharacterMovement()->FlushServerMoves()` from the Character.
 It is worthwhile to expose this to blueprint.
+The correction mechanism implemented in `UStaminaMovement::ServerCheckClientError` will trigger a correction if the Stamina desyncs in 2 units.
+Note that Stamina corrections won't necessarily correct also our character Transform.

 This is not designed to work with blueprint, at all, anything you want exposed to blueprint you will need to do it Better yet, add accessors from your Character and perhaps a broadcast event for UI to use.